Ask Trillian, our AI assistant

 - Layer 2 Ethereum scaling solutions (e.g. Polygon (MATIC) or Arbitrum)

-- Blockchain interoperability solutions (e.g. Polkadot or ZetaChain)
+- Blockchain interoperability solutions (e.g. ZetaChain)

 - Smart contract facilitator for enterprise (e.g. Chainlink or Unibright)